astravant/digital-garden-jekyll/_notes/daily-notes.md

 # November 19, 2020
 - Be in a hurry to learn, not in a hurry to get validation. — Evan Williams
-- All we have in this life are time and energy, it is up to us to choose how we would like to invest each of these.
+- All we have in this life is time and energy, it is up to us to choose how we would like to invest each of these.

 # November 16, 2020
 - Everybody has a worldview, a unique way of looking at the world.
 We see opportunities based on this worldview.
 Where you see nothing, someone else may see an amazing opportunity.
-- I like to think of it as a light specturm - you see you vertical part of the spectrum - and you will live your life based on that perspective, where someone else sees a different world because they have a different perspective.
+- I like to think of it as a light specturm - you see a vertical slice of the spectrum - and you will live your life based on that perspective, where someone else sees a different world because they have a different slice.
-- To me, it's exciting to think about the entire spectrum - all of the opportunities, businesses, ideas, etc that exist - and how you only see a fraction of them with your current perspective.
+- To me, it's exciting to think about the entire spectrum - all of the opportunities, trends, ideas, etc that exist - and how you only see a fraction of them with your current perspective.
 - and realize that you can begin to explore, be curious, and expand that perspective to increase the number of opportunities you see.
 - The world is full of opportunities.
 - You can increase your perspective to optimize.
-- I should make a blog post on this - look into building a digital garden

 # November 11, 2020
 - Thoughts at the gym